 A life insurance policy can become a financial instrument to grow an estate.
 In fact, when someone purchases a whole life policy, there is a cash value that grows in time.
 This cash value provides a form of interest that protects a policy owner from losing out, should the policy mature without a claim.
 It also provides collateral against which loans may be secured.

 Whole life policies create an automatic estate in need of protection, as well as a growing estate in need of managing.
-These are just a couple of ways that businesses and individuals use insurance policies to protect their assets. is complex, and there are several other ways to use insurance to protect individual and company assets.
+These are just a couple of ways that businesses and individuals use insurance policies to protect their assets.
+Insurance law is complex, and there are several other ways to use insurance to protect individual and company assets.

 Insurance coverage litigation requires the skills to navigate insurance and negotiate terms.
 Whether you need an attorney to review an insurance policy, or you want to protect a business partnership with a buy-sell agreement, you need an experienced insurance coverage attorney.